Guidance on data security breaches

 Consideration will be given to:

-- Whether the breach is likely to result in a high risk to the rights and freedoms of individuals
+- Risk to individuals – whether the breach is likely to pose a high risk to the rights and freedoms of affected individuals

 A record of breaches will be maintained centrally, and the University Leadership Group will receive a summary of all such breaches on an annual basis.

 If you are in any doubt as to whether a data breach has occurred, please report it to dataprotection@marjon.ac.uk for investigation.
 For urgent queries, telephone 01752 636700, ext.
-4206 or 7237.
+4206.

-- Process data in accordance with the University’s Data Protection Policy
+- Follow University policy – process all data in accordance with the University’s Data Protection Policy.

-- Undertake the mandatory data protection and cyber security training required by the University
+- Complete mandatory training – undertake the required data protection and cyber security training.

-- Carefully check email recipients before sending an email
+- Check email recipients carefully before sending messages.

-- Use ‘Bcc’ in cases where recipients are unlikely to know each other and/or personal email addresses are being used
+- Use “Bcc” when emailing multiple recipients who do not know each other or when personal email addresses are involved.

-- Seek advice from dataprotection@marjon.ac.uk before responding to external requests for personal information.
+- Seek advice before disclosure - contact dataprotection@marjon.ac.uk before responding to external requests for personal information.

 Information |